Wood Material Science and Engineering

-Wood Material Science and Engineering is a bimonthly peer-reviewed scientific journal covering all aspects of wood science, engineering, and technology.
+Wood Material Science and Engineering is a bimonthly peer-reviewed scientific journal covering all aspects of wood sciences, including wood engineering, physics, chemistry, biology, and technology.

 It is published by Taylor & Francis and the editor-in-chief is Dick Sandberg (Norwegian University of Science and Technology).
 The journal was established in 2006.

 Abstracting and indexing

 The journal is abstracted and indexed in: